emqx/cloud-docs/en_US/best_practices/acl_v5.md

 When adding authorization information, fill in the client ID or username, topic,  choose an action (sub/pub/pubsub), then select whether to allow, and finally click the **Add** button to complete the operation.

-### Bulk Import Authorization Information
+### Import Authorization Information in Batches

-You can use the provided CSV template to bulk import authorization information (not supported for "All Users").
+You can use the provided CSV template to import authorization information in batches (not supported for "All Users").
 The fields for import are as follows:

 - `clientid`: Client ID
 - `username`: Username